-The western North Atlantic right whale population ranges primarily from calving grounds in coastal waters of the southeastern United States to feeding grounds in New England waters and the Canadian Bay of Fundy, Scotian Shelf, and Gulf of St. Lawrence.
+The western North Atlantic right whale population ranges primarily from calving grounds in coastal waters of the southeastern U.S. to feeding grounds in New England waters and the Canadian Bay of Fundy, Scotian Shelf, and Gulf of St. Lawrence.
 Mellinger et al. (2011) reported acoustic detections of right whales near the nineteenth-century whaling grounds east of southern Greenland, but the number of whales and their origin is unknown.
 However, Knowlton et al. (1992) reported several long-distance movements as far north as Newfoundland, the Labrador Basin, and southeast of Greenland.
 In addition, resightings of photographically identified individuals have been made off Iceland, in the old Cape Farewell whaling ground east of Greenland (Hamilton et al. 2007), in northern Norway (Jacobsen et al. 2004), and in the Azores (Silva et al. 2012).
 The September 1999 Norwegian sighting represents one of only two published sightings in the 20th century of a right whale in Norwegian waters, and the first since 1926.
 Together, these long-range matches indicate an extended range for at least some individuals and perhaps the existence of important habitat areas not presently well described.
-A few published records from the Gulf of Mexico (Moore and Clark 1963; Schmidly et al. 1972; Ward-Geiger et al. 2011) likely represent occasional wanderings of individual female and calf 100-m, 1000-m and 4000-m depth contours. pairs beyond the sole known calving and wintering ground in the waters of the southeastern United States.
-Whatever the case, the location of much of the population is unknown during the winter.
+A few published records from the Gulf of Mexico (Moore and Clark 1963; Schmidly et al. 1972; Ward-Geiger et al. 2011) likely represent occasional wanderings of individual female and calf pairs beyond the sole known calving and wintering ground in the waters of the southeastern U.S. The location of much of the population is unknown during the winter.
+Davis et al. (2017) recently pooled together detections from a large number of passive acoustic devices and documented broad-scale use of much more of the U.S. eastern seaboard than previously believed.
+Further, there has been an apparent shift in habitat use patterns (Davis et al. 2017).
 Surveys flown in an area from 31 to 160 km from the shoreline off northeastern Florida and southeastern Georgia from 1996 to 2001 had 3 sightings in 1996, 1 in 1997, 13 in 1998, 6 in 1999, 11 in 2000, and 6 in 2001 (within each year, some were repeat sightings of previously recorded individuals).
 All but 1 of the sightings occurred within 90 km of the shoreline-the remaining sighting occurred ~140 km offshore (NMFS unpub. data).
-An offshore survey in March 2010 observed the birth of a right whale in waters 75 kms off Jacksonville, Florida (Foley et al. 2011).
-Although habitat models predict that right whales are not likely to occur farther than 90 km from the shoreline (Gowan and Ortega-Ortiz 2015), the frequency with which right whales occur in offshore waters in the southeastern United States remains unclear.
+An offshore survey in March 2010 observed the birth of a right whale in waters 75 km off Jacksonville, Florida (Foley et al. 2011).
+Although habitat models predict that right whales are not likely to occur farther than 90 km from the shoreline (Gowan and Ortega-Ortiz 2015), the frequency with which right whales occur in offshore waters in the southeastern U.S. remains unclear.

 Figure 1.
-Distribution of sightings of known North Atlantic right whales, 2011-2015.
-Isobaths are the
+Distribution of sightings of known North Atlantic right whales, 2012-2016.
+Isobaths are the 100-m, 1000-m and 4000-m depth contours.